estheroluwabuyi/SHORTLY/ReadMe.md

 ### Features

 1. **Easy Link Shortening**: Simply paste your long URL into Shortly's interface, and it will generate a shortened version instantly.

-2. **Analytics**: Track the performance of your shortened links with built-in analytics, including click-through rates and geographic data.

-3. **API Access**: Integrate Shortly into your own applications or services using our simple API.

-4. **Secure**: Shortly prioritizes the security and privacy of your links.
-All links are encrypted and stored securely.

 ### How to Use

 1. **Paste Link**: Copy and paste your long URL into the input box on Shortly's homepage.

-2. **Customize (Optional)**: If you want a custom short link, you can enter your desired alias in the provided field.

-3. **Shorten**: Click the "Shorten" button to generate your shortened link.
+2. **Shorten**: Click the "Shorten" button to generate your shortened link.

-4. **Share**: Copy the shortened link and share it with others.
+3. **Share**: Copy the shortened link and share it with others.
 That's it!

 ### Usage